-Another of our favorite overall registered agent services is Northwest Registered Agent.
-Founded in 1998, Northwest is now one of the most popular registered agent service providers in the country.
+Another popular registered agent service is Northwest Registered Agent.
+Founded in 1998, Northwest now has thousands of registered agent service subscribers across the country.

-They have a handful of distinct advantages that make them our preference over most competitors in this crowded marketplace.
+They have a handful of advantages that help them stand out in this crowded marketplace.

-- With a price point of $125 per year for registered agent service, Northwest isn’t the cheapest company that provides this service, but their price is still hundreds of dollars per year lower than competitors like CSC and National Registered Agents, Inc. In addition, if you require service in multiple states, Northwest offers volume discounts that make their rates even better.
+- With a price point of $125 per year for registered agent service, Northwest isn’t the cheapest company that provides this service, but their price is still hundreds of dollars per year lower than competitors like CSC and National Registered Agents, Inc. In addition, if you require service in multiple states, Northwest offers volume discounts.

 - Northwest was the first major registered agent service to locally scan every document they receive on your behalf.
 Most competitors only scan the official government documents that they’re legally required to scan.

-- When it comes to customer support, no one beats Northwest.
+- When it comes to customer support, Northwest takes a personalized approach.
 Every client receives support from Northwest’s highly trained corporate guides, who will personally help you whenever you have a question.
 Instead of contacting a massive call center to receive outsourced support, Northwest keeps everything in-house, so you know that whenever you have a question, you’ll be able to talk to someone knowledgeable.

 Want to learn more about Northwest Registered Agent?
 Read our review.

-Since 2004, IncFile has become one of the most popular online business formation services, serving over 500,000 business clients in that time.
+Since 2004, IncFile has become one of the most popular online business formation services, serving more than 800,000 business clients in that time.

-- While their $119 base rate for registered agent service is pretty impressive, IncFile’s most attractive quality is the fact that they offer a free LLC formation package that includes a year of registered agent service.
+- While their $119 base rate for registered agent service is reasonable, IncFile’s most attractive quality is the fact that they offer a free LLC formation package that includes a year of registered agent service.

 IncFile can’t quite compete with ZenBusiness or Northwest when it comes to customer support, as their response times are quite a bit slower and they often respond without much detail.